TAP Art Gallery

 About TAP Art Gallery

-Sydney's Largest Uncurated Arts Venue in Vibrant Surry Hills
+Sydney's Largest Uncurated Arts Venue in Surry Hills

-What sets TAP apart fundamentally from other Sydney galleries is its unapologetically democratic approach: the space is 100% uncurated, meaning any artist, performer, playwright or filmmaker can book a space to exhibit or showcase their work.
-This radical openness has made TAP a genuine grassroots incubator, a launching pad where many now-notable Australian artists—including Andrew Logan, Carlos Barrios, Mark Hanham and James Powditch—first gained visibility and validation for their practice.
-The gallery's philosophy extends beyond the walls themselves; it actively supports the broader Sydney arts community through sponsorship of respected art prizes and close association with the Sydney Fringe Festival.
+What sets TAP apart is pretty simple: it's completely uncurated.
+Any artist, performer, playwright or filmmaker can book space to show or perform their stuff.
+That approach has turned it into a genuine grassroots launching pad where a number of now-established Australian artists, such as Andrew Logan, Carlos Barrios, Mark Hanham and James Powditch, first showed their work.
+TAP also backs the broader Sydney arts community through sponsorships of art prizes and partnerships with the Sydney Fringe Festival.

 Contemporary, Figurative and Abstract Works from Emerging and Established Artists